hardyoyo/RodmanPottingerCookbook/recipes/JapaneseCurryWithYamasanCurryPowder.md

 Chop all the things that need chopping.
-Press the Sauté button on the cooker, adjust it to medium heat, add the olive oil and the Yondu or soy sauce, sauté the tofu until it's a little brown, but not crispy.
-While you're sauté-ing it, sprinkle on some curry powder (up to 1/2 t is good, but however much you want).
+Press the Sauté button on the cooker, adjust it to medium heat, add the olive oil and the Yondu or soy sauce, sauté the tofu until it’s a little brown, but not crispy.
+While you’re sauté-ing it, sprinkle on some curry powder (up to 1/2 t is good, but however much you want).
-When it's done, set the tofu aside, possibly on a paper towel to soak up the extra oil, but that's not totally necessary.
-Sauté the onions until they're a bit brown around the edges, add the garlic, sauté for about 30 seconds more, add the carrots and peppers, sauté for 2 minutes.
+When it’s done, set the tofu aside, possibly on a paper towel to soak up the extra oil, but that’s not totally necessary.
+Sauté the onions until they’re a bit brown around the edges, add the garlic, sauté for about 30 seconds more, add the carrots and peppers, sauté for 2 minutes.
 Add tofu back, then the potatoes, and the vegetable stock.
 Stir in the Yamasan GF Curry Powder.
 Put the